 Progress has also been made in Spain.
 Last March 22nd, the Council of Ministers approved the Road Map of Biogas, which is the prelude to the biogas and biomethane development plan in Spain.
 Although the sector expected a greater ambition regarding the establishment of specific objectives and measures, the reality is that the regulatory framework now has, in fact, an opening and this is an important milestone.

-Nowadays, we are fully aware that the energy transition is already here and achieving energy independence in Europe based on a robust renewable energy matrix is to make room for biogas and biomethane production technologies in the European Union.
-In this sense, the presence of Denmark as guest country has allowed for the exchange of different strategic approaches aimed at encouraging the increase in biogas production as a success story.
-Nowadays, the Danish model is a benchmark for, among other things, promoting a progressive industrialization thanks to the support of the public sector and for minimizing the investment risk.
+Nowadays, we are fully aware that the energy transition is already here, and achieving energy independence in Europe based on a robust renewable energy matrix is to make room for biogas and biomethane production technologies in the European Union.
+In this sense, the presence of Denmark as the guest country has allowed for the exchange of different strategic approaches aimed at encouraging the increase in biogas production as a success story.
+Nowadays, the Danish model is a benchmark for, among other things, promoting progressive industrialization thanks to the support of the public sector and minimizing investment risk.
 It currently has over 200 operating production plants, more than 85% of which are agro-industrial.

 Interesting discussions were held on the challenges and opportunities of the market of renewable gas, the circularity of digestate, the flourishing of new technologies for biogas plants, or the sector’s vision from the generators’ and operators’ points of view.
 The whole value chain of the sector has been present both in Congress and Renewable Gas Room.
 The significant presence of the industry has been highlighted, especially that related to the development of production technologies, design, construction, and operation of biogas and biomethane plants and infrastructures, as well as their marketing.